Quantization of a New Canonical, Covariant, and Symplectic Hamiltonian Density: Poly-Koopman-von Neumann mechanics as De Donder-Weyl theory

+If a wavefunction was evolved, then the classical poly-Koopman-von Neumann equation would be $i \partial_{\mu} \psi=\hat{\mathfrak{L}}_{\mu} \psi$ for a wavefunction $\psi$.
 However, we desire fields, not wavefunctions.
 As mentioned, since Fock spaces are constructed from Hilbert spaces, it is anticipated that a similar equation should hold for classical fields over Fock space.
+As such, the poly-Koopman-von Neumann equation should be generalized to apply the Liouville operator to the poly-symplectic fields, rather than a single wavefunction, which leads to two DDW equations instead of one.

-Consider the poly-Liouville operator acting on the polysymplectic fields $\phi$ and $\pi^\mu$.
-The poly-Koopman-von Neumann equations for fields are defined as the poly-Liouville operator acting on classical fields of polysymplectic phase space, which are found by applying the De Donder-Weyl equations,
+Consider the poly-Liouville operator acting on the poly-symplectic fields $\phi$ and $\pi^\mu$.
+The poly-Koopman-von Neumann equations for fields are defined as the poly-Liouville operator acting on classical fields of poly-symplectic phase space, which are found by applying the De Donder-Weyl equations,

 These poly-Koopman-von Neumann equations replace the classical wavefunction $\psi(x,p)$ with the classical fields $\phi$ and $\pi^\mu$.
 The poly-Liouville operator $\hat{\mathfrak{L}}_\mu$ acting on $\pi^\nu$ does not simply take the partial derivative $i\partial_\mu$, which is different than how the Liouville operator gives time evolution of the Koopman-von Neumann wavefunction similar to the Hamiltonian operator for the quantum wavefunction.
 Nevertheless, $i\partial_\mu \pi^\mu$ gives De Donder-Weyl equations,